infantiablue/rquote/README.md

 # rquote

-Random Quote Generator with Zen Mode
+Random Quote Generator with zen music and beautiful background